sandeep45/sandeep45.github.io/_drafts/2018-07-22-reading-nodejs-notes.md

 node js -> v8 & libuv
-v8 lets you run JS outside of the browser node has modules like fk, http etc. which then call C code in libuv libuv lets you access fs, networking, concurrency etc.
+v8 lets you run JS outside of the browser node has modules like fs, http etc. which then call C code in libuv libuv lets you access fs, networking, concurrency etc.

 `conxt {x} = process.binding('crypto')` is being used to import a function from C world to js world